 organizing & advocacy

 MAAP advocates and organizes in in partnership with and is accountable to our unhoused organizers, unhoused and underhoused community members who receive support from MAAP, and the broader community of people who are surviving poverty in the Greater Boston / Cambridge Area.
 MAAP works with a broad coalition of community members living in poverty, grassroots community organizations and groups, religious institutions, and concerned community members to support leadership by and amplify the self-identified needs and priorities of unhoused and underhoused community members.

 Our advocacy occurs on multiple levels.
 We work with individuals to meet their immediate short-term and long-term needs.
 We also educate while advocating and organizing for systemic solutions to address the root causes of homelessness, poverty, and inequality.
-MAAP has and continues to educate for: improved shelter conditions, increased funding for low-income housing and low-threshold housing first initiatives that are outside of the shelter system, methods of upstream homelessness prevention, affordable housing preservation, increased and expanded harm reduction (including safe consumption sites) and voluntary treatment options for community members who use drugs and those who have substance use disorder, and ending the criminalization of homelessness, poverty, and substance use.
+MAAP has and continues to educate for: improved shelter conditions, increased funding for low-income housing and low-threshold housing first initiatives that are outside of the carceral shelter system, methods of upstream homelessness prevention, affordable housing preservation, increased and expanded harm reduction (including supervised consumption sites) and voluntary treatment options for community members who use drugs and those who have substance use disorder, and ending the criminalization of homelessness, poverty, and substance use.

 It is our goal for community members to gain a deeper understanding of the interconnected systemic issues that are both a cause and product of poverty and homelessness.
 We hope this will reduce the stigmatization of community members living in poverty, developing strong, inclusive communities, and increased collaborative organizing for meaningful solutions that create lasting systemic change while uplifting the voices of our most vulnerable neighbors.